bfe-tech-recruitment/Opps-page/_posts/2021-03-19-Information-Security-Lead.md

 - Passion in cyber security and care about quality
 - Highly organised with excellent planning skills
 - Flexible and always keen to stay up-to-date with latest tools and practices relevant to security
 - Min.
-2 years of coding experience.
-Prior experience in security is highly desirable.
-Experience in **at least one** of cloud architecture and DevOps is required.
-Web / app development experience is essential
+2 years of coding experience with high familiarity in at least one mainstream web development framework.
+Prior experience studying or working in information security is highly desirable.
+Exposure to **at least one** of cloud architecture and DevOps is required.
 - This role is open to graduate students and working professionals.
 Exceptions can be made for extremely outstanding undergraduates.
 There are no geographical restrictions.

 ### Perks